-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 Although I like B&G and its dividend, I hope not to get too much indigestion if the price suddenly drops back to the $22 it touched last spring.
 And, if the price continues to rise, my asset allocation will automatically be realigned as some of those calls are exercised.

-As we all know by now, the bears took over the stock and relentlessly shorted B&G. It didn't stop dropping until it touched $10.39 on March 12th.
+As we all know by now, the bears took over the stock and relentlessly shorted B&G. The stock didn't stop dropping until it touched $10.39 on March 12th.
 It still shows up as "Hard to Borrow" (for those wishing to short the stock) on my Schwab trading platform, and that quarterly dividend is still plodding along at $0.475, with the next payment coming at the end of this month.
 It will be the 8th consecutive payment at that rate following six quarterly payouts at $0.465, and I'm not expecting that the company will announce an increase until the end of October.
-The only reason to try to squeeze out a half penny increase at that time would be to keep alive its streak of annually increasing the dividend payouts.
+The only reason to try to squeeze out a half-penny increase at that time would be to keep alive its streak of annually increasing the dividend payouts.

 To be clear, it's not just me or the bears that are focusing on that dividend.
 The company Board and management have been consistent in their attitude about dividends.
 The quarterly filings always seem to repeat the company mantra: